zchee/golang-wiki/Modules.md

 A module is defined by a tree of Go source files with a `go.mod` file in the tree's root directory.
 Module source code may be located outside of $GOPATH.

 All of the packages in a module share a common prefix -- the module path.
-The `go.mod` file defines the module path via the `module` directive (for example, the first line in a `go.mod` file might be `module example.com/my/module` if it was defining a module for packages `example.com/my/module/pkg/foo` and `example.com/my/module/pkg/bar`).
+The `go.mod` file defines the module path via the `module` directive.
+For example, the first line in a `go.mod` file might be `module example.com/my/module` if it was defining a module for packages `example.com/my/module/pkg/foo` and `example.com/my/module/pkg/bar`.

 Module files may include comments and will look familiar to a go programmer.
 Here is an example go.mod file: